Constrained Active Classification Using Partially Observable Markov Decision Processes: Examples

 One step unfolding according to the Algorithm \ref{alg:unfold} is shown in Figure \ref{fig:unfolding 1} from the initial belief $\hat{b}_{s_1}=(0.5,0.5)$ and cost $c=0$.
 With three possible actions to take, there are six subsequent states in total, two for each action.
 The belief is updated with \eqref{equation:HMMDP belief update} and the cost is incremented according to \eqref{equation:cost at each state}.
 If $\lambda_1=0.8,\lambda_2=0.7$, it can be seen that if $a_2$ is executed, there is $0.25$ probability that the disease is diagnosed to be type $1$ (since $b_{s_2}(1)=0.8$) at the shaded state $q_4$, with a cost of $5$ since $C(s_1,a_2)=5$.
 Therefore, $q_4$ will not be included in the states to be expanded in the next iteration.
 The unfolding will then start from $\{q_2,q_3,q_5,q_6\}$ for the next round.

-We use C++ to program both Algorithm \ref{alg:unfold} and Algorithm \ref{alg:ams} .
-For Algorithm \ref{alg:unfold}, the resulting MDP model is input into the PRISM \cite{kwiatkowska2011prism} model checker \footnote{PRISM is a probabilistic mode checking tool that can model and analyze the quantitative probabilistic behaviors for Markov chains, MDPs, and POMDPs.
+We use C++ to implement both Algorithm \ref{alg:unfold} and Algorithm \ref{alg:ams} and Python to implement Algorithm \ref{alg:mcts}.
+For Algorithm \ref{alg:unfold}, the resulting MDP model is input into the PRISM \cite{kwiatkowska2011prism} model checker\footnote{PRISM is a probabilistic mode checking tool that can model and analyze the quantitative probabilistic behaviors for Markov chains, MDPs, and POMDPs.
 The property specification includes the temporal logic, quantitative specifications, and costs/rewards.} to compute the maximum probability (\ref{equation:reachability1}).
 For Algorithm \ref{alg:ams}, we set $N_i=300,0\leq i\leq H$.
 We also store the calculated values of $\tilde{P}_i^{N_i}(q)$ to avoid recomputing them.
+For Algorithm \ref{alg:mcts} we set $N=100$.
 The results are as shown in Figure \ref{fig:prob1}.
 We can observe that the maximum probability to safely reach $G$ without going out of $B_{safe}$ increases with a longer time horizon.
-However, due to the extra safety constraint, the maximum probabilities also decreases, compared to the results without safety constraint.
+However, due to the extra safety constraint, the maximum probabilities also decrease, compared to the results without safety constraint.
 The CB-AMS algorithm performs well to estimate the optimal probability.

 We summarize the run times for both algorithms with regards to specification (\ref{equation:safe reachability}) in Table \ref{table:2}.
 For Algorithm \ref{alg:unfold}, the run time consists of the time to get the belief MDP model $\mathcal{B}$ and compute the optimal probability.
 All the experiments were run on a laptop with 2.6GHz i7 Intel\textsuperscript{\textregistered} processor and 16GB memory.
-It can be seen that for a small time horizon $H$, exact solution outperforms sampling in time consumption, as the number of the states in $\mathcal{B}$ is small.
-With a growing horizon $H$, sampling based method is favorable since its run time increases much slower.
+For a small time horizon $H$, exact solution outperforms sampling in time consumption, as the number of the states in $\mathcal{B}$ is small.
+With a growing horizon $H$, a sampling based method is favorable since its run time increases much slower.